-Safety is one of the most important things potential homeowners consider before moving into a new HOA community.
-A good way to make residents feel safer is to set up an HOA neighborhood watch.
-But, what exactly is the process?
+One of the most important things potential homeowners consider prior to choosing a new home is the level of safety.
+In a homeowners association, one way to make residents feel safer is to start an HOA neighborhood watch.

-How to Set Up an HOA Neighborhood Watch
+How to Set Up a Neighborhood Watch Program

 - Law enforcement liaison (discussed below)

 - Neighborhood watch coordinator

 - Watch members